One in four? How many people suffer from a mental health problem

-- Separately, the Health Survey for England found in 2014 that one in four people reported having been diagnosed with at least one mental illness.
+- Separately, the Health Survey for England found in 2014 that one in four people reported having been diagnosed with at least one mental illness at some point in their lives.
 A further 18% said they’d experienced an illness but hadn’t been diagnosed.

 “One in four” is widely cited in the UK as the number of people who suffer from a mental health problem.

-The estimate has been around since the 1980s, although a commonly cited source for the figure is the more recent Adult Psychiatric Morbidity Survey (APMS).
-This found that in 2007 23% of people in England had at least one psychiatric disorder at some point in that year, and a third of these—7.2% of people—had more than one.
+The estimate has been around since the 1980s, although a commonly cited source for the figure is the 2007 Adult Psychiatric Morbidity Survey (APMS).
+This found that 23% of people in England had at least one psychiatric disorder at some point in that year, and a third of these—7.2% of people—had more than one.